pgagnidze/ena/NOTES.md

 You can check the [tests](./ena/spec/e2e.lua) for more examples.
 You can run all the tests with `$ ena --tests` command.

+Execute the [input.ena](./example/input.ena) for the input program. `input.ena` has comments to explain the syntax briefly.

 ## New Features

 The design choices remain consistent with the principles discussed in the lectures and exercises,